Learn more about our management team and our vision to provide the very best public media for Western Washington.

 Director of Development

 Mary started at KNKX in 2005 as a Development Assistant, where she planned and oversaw KNKX's on-air pledge drives.
 Several years, and many pledge drives later, she has worked in virtually every aspect of membership and individual giving at KNKX.
 Today, Mary is responsible for all of KNKX’s individual giving programs and initiatives to include General Membership, Major Giving, Planned Giving and the KNKX Travel Club.

-Mary’s favorite part of her job is building relationships with listeners and supporters of KPLU.
+Mary’s favorite part of her job is building relationships with listeners and supporters of KNKX.
 “Every day I am privileged to interact with fascinating, intelligent, informed, and engaged listeners.
-So, I can say firsthand, KPLU supporters are truly amazing!”
+So, I can say firsthand, KNKX supporters are truly amazing!”

 Director of Digital Media & Technology

 Justin joined KNKX in 2009 as the station's first Multimedia Manager.
 In this role, Justin helped to produce multimedia content, and implement systems and procedures in efforts to transform KNKX from a traditional broadcast station into a multi-platform media organization.